jronallo/jronallo.github.com/source/_posts/2013-02-09-using-the-webvtt-ruby-gem-to-display-subtitles-on-the-page.markdown

 end
 ```

 The timestamp we get in a WebVTT file has hours, minutes, and seconds separated by colons and fractional seconds separated by a full stop.
-The above method splits the file by colon and then pops off the seconds, minuts, and, if present, hours from the end of the resulting array.
+The above method splits the file by colon and then pops off the seconds, minutes, and, if present, hours from the end of the resulting array.
 Then ActiveSupport duration methods are used to convert the hours and minutes into seconds.
 (This timestamp to seconds conversion might be something [better done in the WebVTT gem](https://github.com/jronallo/webvtt/issues/3).)

 ## JavaScript time jumps